Fort Ridgely: Sioux Uprising

 On 4 September the 3rd Minnesota arrived back at Fort Snelling and joined Sibley at Fort Ridgely on the 12th.

 As the war against the Sioux expanded, three Companies of the 30th Wisconsin Infantry Regiment later transitioned Fort Ridgely and New Ulm en route to Fort Wadsworth (Sisseton).
 For a period a battery of the 3rd Minnesota light Artillery was posted to the fort.
 Sergeant Jones resigned from the U.S. Army for a Captain's commission in the 3rd Minn.
 Artillery.
 Postwar Capt.
-Jones served one term as the Chief of police in St. Paul.
+Jones served one term as the Chief of the St. Paul Police Department.

+The Companies of the 7th Minnesota would garrison the Fort next, followed by the 2nd Minnesota Cavalry, Becketts Cavalry, and a Company of the 1st U.S. Volunteers.
+They were Confederate prisoners of war that had been sworn into federal service.